 Since then, we have continued to tell stories about queer people who have been marginalised, forgotten and rendered invisible in order to explore urgent issues in the world around us, working in hybrid modes try to catch some of the multi-dimensionality of the lives we are exploring.

 Our first full-length show, We Raise Our Hands in the Sanctuary, told a multi-racial gay friendship story set in the 1980s LGBTQ+ scene that highlighted the erasure of today’s queer spaces through hyper-gentrification, and blended drama, contemporary dance and underground club music.

-The show we are currently developing (Honesty is Like a Song in the Dark) explores how LGBTQ+ elders who journeyed from criminalisation to equality now face new challenges in the current social care system that ‘re-closets’ them, and mixes a diverse cast of older and younger actors.
+The show we are currently developing (Songs in the Dark) explores how LGBTQ+ elders who journeyed from criminalisation to equality now face new challenges in the current social care system that ‘re-closets’ them, and mixes a diverse cast of older and younger actors.

 You can find out more about our work through the ‘Now’ and ‘Then’ sections of this website.
 ‘Now’ showcases our current LGBTQ+ elders project.
 ‘Then’ records our previous projects, with details of cast and creatives, galleries of production and performance shots and reviews, alongside ‘context’ pages that collect interviews with cast and creative and background material that first appeared on the rehearsal room blogs for each project.

 Image credit: Joel O’Donoghue (left) and PJ Hurst, In Good Company, The Place, January 2016, by Leon Csernohlavek